Lynk & Co: Motorsport

 Since 2019, Lynk & Co has sponsored Cyan Racing (formerly Polestar Racing) and entered the WTCR World Touring Car Cup (now the TCR World Tour), becoming the first Chinese brand to take part in an FIA championship.
 The team ran four Lynk & Co cars in the 2019 WTCR, claiming the teams' title and Yvan Muller finishing third in the drivers' championship.

-Controversy

-On 13 December 2024, Lynk & Co.'s vehicle control app suddenly became unavailable due to an abnormality.
-The official response was that the cloud server experienced abnormal fluctuations and there was no estimated recovery time.
-At the same time, Geely's investment in Ji Yue also fell into operational difficulties, which aroused speculation and attention from the outside world.